Newborns' genetic code sends infection distress signal, study finds

 Using blood samples from newborn babies in Edinburgh, the study investigated thousands of signals written in biological code, known as messenger RNAs.

-Through meticulous code-breaking, the scientists were able to decipher with close to 100 per cent accuracy, the signals generated by an infant's genome that specifically tell that they are suffering from sepsis.
+Through meticulous code-breaking, the scientists were able to decipher with close to 100% accuracy, the signals generated by an infant's genome that specifically tell that they are suffering from sepsis.

 Diagnosing sepsis in newborns is extremely difficult, as signs of infection, such as a high temperature, may not occur – or if they do, they may not be due to an infection.